Project 1882

 A transition towards a more plant-based food system is central to making progress towards global goals.
 Project 1882 wants Sweden to set targets for greatly increased production and processing of plant-based food.
 Targets must cover the entire food system and be linked to concrete implementation strategies.
 Subsidies in food production need to support the transition to more plant-based production, instead of, as now, almost exclusively favouring the rearing of animals and animal feed production.

-Significantly reduce meat consumption by 2030
+Reduce meat consumption significantly by 2030

 Project 1882 advocates for Sweden to embrace the objective of substantially reducing meat consumption by 2030, with politically governed organisations at the forefront of the transition.
 Shifting towards a greater proportion of plant-based food creates economic flexibility to enforce stricter animal welfare standards on purchased animal products.
 By implementing stricter animal welfare criteria during procurement processes, overall levels of animal welfare can be improved.